-This harissa chicken traybake is so easy to prepare and it's all cooked in the same oven pan, so there is less clearing up too.
+This harissa honey chicken bake is so easy to prepare and it's all cooked in the same oven pan, so there is less clearing up too.

 Using harissa paste is a great way to get a lot of flavour into food in a short space of time.
 Perfect when you need a quick dinner on busy weeknights.